 During your pet’s exam at Elk Rapids Animal Hospital, we allow ample time for the veterinarian to discuss your pet’s condition and answer your questions.
 If a wellness exam reveals potential concerns, our advanced diagnostic equipment helps your veterinarian make a complete and accurate diagnosis.
-Some of our diagnostic services include:
+Some of our pet diagnostic services in Elk Rapids include:

 Our in-house pet diagnostic laboratory allows us to detect disease and conditions such as intestinal parasites, urinary tract infections, heartworm disease, Lyme disease, feline Leukemia, and many others.
 A series of blood chemistry tests can often be the key to diagnosing a range of emerging conditions.
 Having an in-house lab makes it easier to treat ill pets in a more timely manner as well as screen healthy pets prior to dental and surgical procedures requiring general anesthesia.
 Routine annual and biannual pet blood testing can help us detect early signs of disease such as diabetes, changes in liver or kidney function, or simply provide a baseline for future reference.

 For more specialized testing, ERAH has a close working relationship with the Midwest’s most comprehensive reference laboratory for diagnostic purposes.
 Our veterinarians usually get results within 48 hours, so you don’t have to wait and worry about test results.